 Pitchers also have an xStats triple slash that can be compared against their actual triple slash to answer the same question.
 Using that, we can find pitchers who are over or underperforming relative to their actual stats. bbFIP is also emerging as a favorite among the Pitcher List staff to compare vs ERA.
 A bbFIP below ERA suggests improvement could be on the horizon and a bbFIP over ERA suggests regression could be coming.

 Some of these scales are difficult to quantify because they’re all relative.
 A good xSLG is theoretically only as good as its rank amongst other xSLGs.
 We’re usually pretty good about providing context for a player’s xStats performance because the context is necessary; I was recently asked what one stat I’ve found to be most helpful in analysis.
 The truth is that no one stat is the deciding factor in any analysis.
 Every stat shares a piece of the picture and true analysis requires looking at that full picture.
-However, to try and answer the question, for hitters, I usually start with OUTs and work backward from there.
-For pitchers, I start with the pitching equivalent, bbFIP.
+However, to try and answer the question, for hitters, I usually start with VH vs PH% and work backward from there.
+For pitchers, I start with bbFIP.
 I hope that you are all a little more informed on how xStats work, how they’re calculated, and their role in baseball analysis.